flintlib/python-flint/doc/source/index.rst

 Introduction
 ::::::::::::

-The python-flintPython extension module provides bindings to FLINT (http://flintlib.org/).
+The python-flint Python extension module provides bindings to FLINT (http://flintlib.org/).
 FLINT (Fast Library for Number Theory) is a C library that implements highly optimised exact scalar, polynomial and matrix arithmetic as